Approximate run time: 1 hour and 40 minutes, including a 15-minute intermission

 Sensory Advisories: 1 out of 5

 Corduroy falls down.
 There are many loud crashes as things fall off of shelves in the department store.
 Flashlights are used in the dark theatre.
 Actors may enter the audience.
-The Night Watchman will throw sponges and toilet paper into the audience.
+The Night Watchman throws toilet paper into the audience.
+The first couple rows may get misted with water.
 During the first 3 minutes of intermission, actors will recruit kids to come onstage to help clean up the mess made by the Night Watchman.
 A small amout of smoke comes out of the oven.
 The Night Watchman's pants will smoke after they are "set on fire."

 Potentially Anxious Moments: 1 out of 5